proofzero/rollupid/README.md

 ## Apps

 The [apps/](apps) directory is where the presentation layer applications (or backend for frontends) live.
-These apps inclide the 3ID user experience as well as the Developer Console app.
+These apps include the 3ID user experience as well as the Developer Console app.

 ## Projects